cardano-scaling/hydra/docs/monthly/2022-11-monthly.md

 - **Impact map:** Conscious about the fact that the project got defined about one year ago in a first project plan, and inspired by timeline and (short-term) ideas, we also set off to reflect on the **Why**, **How** and **What** of this project.

   After reviewing the project vision, we reached for the tool of our choice to ideate on tangible objectives / deliverables - impact maps!
 Also, we felt the need to use a different goal this time.
 One that is reflecting more closely (or, in fact, broadly) what our current mission is.
-So instead of the **99% of Cardano transactions are done through Hydra**, we set a new goal: being the **number one DApp on Cardano** (by all known metrics: TVL, traffic, volume etc..)
+So instead of the **% of Cardano transactions are done on L2**, we set a new goal: being the **number one DApp on Cardano** (by all known metrics: TVL, traffic, volume etc..)
 Fundamentally, both goals illustrate the same idea, but the latter better supports the narrative that Hydra is also just a DApp (not a network upgrade) and needs usage & adoption to reach our vision.

   Below you see the result of our session.
 We checked back to the old impact map after creating this one, and many things are still relevant / similar on the new sample (it's never complete!) - some of the deliverables we even achieved.